Daichi Kamada: Return to Eintracht Frankfurt

 Kamada pictured with Martin Hinteregger and Hwang Hee-chan prior to the second leg of UEFA Europa League's round of 32 match against Red Bull Salzburg.

 Since the start of the 2019–20 season, Kamada returned from a loan spell at Sint-Truiden and quickly became a first team regular for Eintracht Frankfurt, playing as a second striker.
 He then scored his first goal of the season, in a 5–3 win against Waldhof Mannheim in the first round of the DFB–Pokal.
-Manager Adi Hütter praised his performances, stating that Kamada has matured and presented himself differently.
-He then scored a brace in a 2–1 win against Arsenal in the UEFA Europa League match on 28 November.
+Manager Adi Hütter praised his performances, stating that Kamada had matured and presented himself differently.
+He then scored a brace in a 2–1 win against Arsenal in a UEFA Europa League match on 28 November.
 After the match, manager Hütter, once again, praised Kamada's performance for "having so much quality" by "having the ball 53 times throughout the match and completed 79 percent of his passes to teammates".
-He then scored to take a lead in the UEFA Europa League match against Vitória at half–time, but the club went on to lose 3–2 on 12 December 2019.
+He then scored to take a lead in a UEFA Europa League match against Vitória at half–time, but the club went on to lose 3–2 on 12 December 2019.
 At the beginning of 2020, Kamada suffered a torn ligament that kept him out throughout January.
 He returned to the starting line–up and played 45 minutes before being substituted, in a 1–1 draw against Fortuna Düsseldorf on 1 February 2020.
-Against Red Bull Salzburg in the second leg of UEFA Europa League's Round of 32 match, Kamada scored a hat–trick, in a 4–1 win.
+On 20 February 2020, Kamada scored a hat–trick in a 4–1 home wing against Red Bull Salzburg in the first leg of UEFA Europa League's Round of 32 match.
 The club went on to progress to the next round of the UEFA Europa League following a 2–2 draw in the second leg.
 He scored his eighth goal of the season, in a 2–0 win against Werder Bremen in the quarter–finals of the DFB–Pokal on 4 March 2020.
 However, the season was suspended because of the COVID-19 pandemic and was pushed back to two months.
 Once the season resumed behind closed doors, Kamada then scored his ninth goal of the season, as well as, setting up the club's first goal of the game, in a 3–3 draw against SC Freiburg on 26 May.
 This was followed up by scoring in a 2–1 win against VfL Wolfsburg.
 By the end of the season, Kamada had made 48 appearances and scoring sixteen times in all competitions, making him the club's third top scorer of the season.
 Following this, Frankfurt began talks with the player over a new contract.
 During the negotiation, manager Hütter wanted Kamada to stay, describing him as "a great, interesting player".